ConfederacyOfGaia/Gaia/players-guide.md

 There are two forms of writing in use:

-- The **Elvish alphabet**, which is used by Elvish, Draconic, Zephyran, and Eshen.
+- The **Elvish alphabet**, which is used by Draconic, Elvish, Eshen, Kylven, and Zephyran.
 While the letter forms are identical among all of these languages, the words and grammar are radically different.
 Draconic traditionally has no written form, but the Great Golden Dragon embraced the Elvish alphabet as a method of writing it to distribute its Edicts.
 - The Giant language is written using **hieroglyphic runes**.

-<div style='margin-top:30px'></div>

-> #### Draconic Token
+#### Literacy

->
-> Every citizen of the Aurelian Empire is given a ***Draconic Token***, a hexagonal pendant on about 2 inches in diameter.
-This token is engraved with the bearer's name in Draconic (in the Elvish script) on the back and an identification rune on the front.
-When entering a new town, a citizen is required to show their Draconic Token to enter.
-Theft of another's token results in a month of hard labor.
+Most people in the Aurelian Empire are literate.
+Traditionally, children were taught collectively at the communal centers in each village or town.
+Since the coming of the Aurelian Empire, this is supplemented by traveling Eshen caravans that provide education wherever they travel.

+A notable exception are the Vellan, because the Vellan language doesn't have a written component.

 \page